 The Late registration (Add-Drop) period is during the first week of a fall/spring semester, and the 1st & 2nd day of a winter/summer session.
-See the Academic Calendar for the late registration period for a specific semester/session.
+Refer to the Academic Calendar for the late registration period for a specific semester/session.

 Students registering for the first time during the late registration period, must pay a late registration fee.
 Fees (tuition, program change, late registration, etc.) must be paid at the time of registration.
 Only students formally registered may attend classes this week.
 Instructors should run rosters before each class.
 Instructors should not admit students into classes whose names do not appear on their student rosters.